cis-ds/course-site/content/notes/logistic-regression.markdown

 ## Quadratic terms

 Logistic regression, like linear regression, assumes each predictor has an independent and linear relationship with the response.
-That is, it assumes the relationship takes the form `\(y = \beta_0 + \beta_{1}x\)` and looks something like this:
+That is, it assumes the relationship takes the form $y = \beta_0 + \beta_{1}x$ and looks something like this:

 ```r